-Let's finish by saying goodbye to that reality in which the deer is a big, agile and light god that turns into peyote, into corn, into the sun and again into deer, and always remains a close and loving friend of all people.
+Let's finish by saying goodbye to that reality in which the deer is a big, agile, and light god that turns into peyote, into corn, into the sun, and again into deer, and always remains a close and loving friend of all people.

 The clouds that bring and carry the rain at their pleasure.
 Or of the earth that feeds and welcomes the seed as only mothers can do.
 Let us speak of the rocks and boulders that hold dormant the souls of the ancestors, and of the mountains that, as the story goes, were born at the end of the flood from a forgotten branch.

-Lets talk about the Sun, the morning star and its friend the eagle, about the sea foam and the beautiful song of Kumatame, which with its voice calms down beasts and storms.
-The water and the swallow that symbolize it, and also the white dove, in charge of taking care of the water (that's why nobody should kill the white doves).
+Let's talk about the Sun, the morning star and its friend the eagle, about the sea foam and the beautiful song of Kumatame, which with its voice calms down beasts and storms.
+The water and the swallow that symbolize it, and also the white dove, are in charge of taking care of the water (that's why nobody should kill the white doves).

-So, after talking about this and more, the relationship, the links, the conversations, the prayers, the offerings, the explanations, the visits, the stories, the rites, the prayers, the music and the dance that allow the Wixárika people to constitute themselves in their traditional life and in their contemporary life as a people aware of complexity and movement, aware of transformation and change.
+So, after talking about this and more, the relationship, the links, the conversations, the prayers, the offerings, the explanations, the visits, the stories, the rites, the prayers, the music, and the dance that allow the Wixárika people to constitute themselves in their traditional life and their contemporary life as a people aware of complexity and movement, aware of transformation and change.

 Author: Luz Chapela, Source: Library of Official Publications of the Government of the Republic.
 The texts constitute creations derived from ancestral archetypes that live in the oral narratives of the people and communities that make up the Xixárika people.
-The reproduction, in part or in whole, of this work, is authorized provided that the source is cited, whether for educational purposes or for non-profit purposes.
+The reproduction, in part or whole, of this work, is authorized provided that the source is cited, whether for educational purposes or non-profit purposes.